Justtuchthat/Software-Architecture-Demo/README.md

 ## Key binds

 After running the project, you will start in 'mode 0'.
 Pressing keyboard numbers 0, 1, and 2 will change the project into their respective modes.
 Pressing keyboard number 3 will generate a regular triangular grid of sensors, each with 180 units of distance and a 200-unit radius of range.
+Pressing escape will end the demo.

 ### Mode 0